Part 7: Implementing commands

 /kid

 The agent should call execute_command, load kid.md, and return a playful app idea.
-The exact idea does not matter.
-What matters is that /kid becomes the command template before the agent acts on it.
+The exact idea doesn't matter.
+You want to see /kid become the command template before the agent acts on it.

 If you try a missing command such as /test without a test.md file, the tool returns: